-Other professional development activities were offered within the NCAT Staff Learning and Development Plan and the refreshed annual learning and development program.
-The NCAT Learning and Development Program 2019 includes mandatory training for managers in leading change, and several courses for all Registry staff about working with clients with disability and from diverse backgrounds.
-NCAT managers attended training events and seminars as part of a leadership program.
-Topics included business planning, communicating change and supporting change.
-The program has evolved to include the development of programs and resources for staff developed by managers working together from across the organisation.
-Staff also attended special training events and some seminars were open to both staff and Members.
+NCAT Registry staff were offered other professional development activities within the NCAT Staff Learning and Development Plan and the refreshed annual learning and development program.
+The NCAT Learning and Development Program 2020 includes mandatory training for staff managers in the Registry leading change, and several courses for all Registry staff about working with clients with disability and from diverse backgrounds.
+The NCAT Leadership Program continued in 2019 with staff managers in the Registries attending a leadership day with a focus on performance management.